avm99963/infinitegforums/README.md

-# Infinite scroll in TW
+# TW Power Tools
 [![Available in the Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/infinite-scroll-in-tw/hpgakoecmgibigdbnljgecablpipbajb)

+An extension which brings several enhancements to the Google Forums and the Community Console.

 ## Release cycle
 When the code in the `master` branch is considered to be stable, a release can be made.
 This is the procedure: